 However, the tide is turning.
 According to the annual report of the Association of British Travel Agents (ABTA), almost 15% of people travelled alone in 2018.
 This number is up a massive three-fold since 2011.
 The spike in solo bookings is attributed to technology, enabling solo travellers to navigate the world with greater ease and connectivity, and the desire to take time out to explore the world on their own terms.

 The travel industry is waking up to the fact that solo travellers are a growing, important and potentially lucrative market and is slowly responding to their needs.
 More companies are offering appealing single occupancy rates or, better still, dedicated solo group tours or departures where there are no single supplements.

 Group tours are an attractive option for many solo travellers.
 You benefit from a tried and tested itinerary and ready-made travelling companions.
-If you are nervous about travelling alone, it can be an ideal way dipping your toe into the solo travel water, so to speak.
+If you are nervous about travelling alone, it can be an ideal stepping stone to solo travel water.